Note

 plot_intent = plot_intent ,

-title = 'Absolute error of quadrature' ,
+title = 'Relative error of quadrature' ,

 )